Global African Arts

-The addition of the Nok sculpture adds important historical depth.
+The addition of a sculpture by a “Nok” artist (Nigeria) adds important historical depth.
 The painting Caribbean Days (2005) by Wosene Kosrof emphasizes African modernism and links Africa with its many diasporas.
 Recent acquisitions of works by Viyé Diba, Elias Sime, Omar Victor Diop, William Kentridge, and Graeme Williams lend a more current edge to the collection.

 Donations in 2017 and 2018 of late 19th-century southern African works and ceramic Zulu and Ugandan beer vessels—both contemporary and tradition-based—complement the Xhosa and Shona holdings.
 Southern and eastern African objects have also been added, including a Tsonga status axe, remarkable South African and Somalian headrests, and a beaded Ha mask.

 Growth in Islamic and Christian arts has begun to be addressed with the addition of an Islamic prayer board, an Ethiopian healing scroll, and a Coptic Egyptian triptych.
 The NCMA’s admirable Yorùbá holdings include a group of monumental veranda posts by well-known present-day Yorùbá carver Lamidi Fakẹyẹ (1928–2009) as well as three complete Yorùbá egúngún masquerade ensembles from the early to mid-20th century, all of which remain keystones of the collection.
 A recently acquired (2019) full Omabe masquerade ensemble by an Igbo artist complements this core set.